Jcannon4/Progressbar/README.md

 =======
 Progress Bar utilizing threading with C++
-Jackson's branch.
-Feel free to cop/paste to your branch or use git commands. which ever your preference is
+The purpose is to create a progress bar using POSIX threads
 =======
-This is assignment 2 for SDSU cs570.
-The purpose is to create a progress bar using POSIX threads.

 a2.cpp
 main : Takes one file as an argument to read the amount of words in it.